csc-training/geocomputing_course/materials/supercomputing.md

 * In GIS scope it is often possible to split  or analysis parameters:
   * Input data: map sheets, rows in a dataframe, data from different time periods etc.
   * Analysis parameters: different scenarios, different variables etc.

-* Note, that especially with map sheets extra care might be needed for border areas, for example use overlapping map sheets.
+* Note, that especially with map sheets extra care might be needed for border areas, for example use overlapping map sheets with [virtual rasters](https://docs.csc.fi/support/tutorials/gis/virtual-rasters/).

 :::